mariooooo3/Java-Games/src/ChromeDino/README.md

 * Jump and duck mechanics to dodge obstacles at different heights
 * Randomized obstacle generation — small cacti, big cacti, and birds at 3 altitudes
 * Progressive difficulty — game speed increases every 10 seconds
+* Dynamic day/night cycle — background transitions smoothly between day and night every 700 points
 * Animated backgrounds — erupting volcano and gas station scenery
+* Death bounce animation — the dinosaur bounces before the game over screen appears
 * Real-time collision detection with hitbox padding for fairness
 * Live score display and persistent high score per session
 * Score flash effect — every 1000 points the score flashes red with a sound cue
+* "★ NEW BEST!" golden indicator on the game over screen when a new high score is set
 * Sound effects — jump, point milestone, and death sounds
 * Game Over screen with clickable restart button
 * Automatic cleanup of off-screen obstacles to maintain performance